anon-blue/anon.blue/README.txt

                                                                      You mahe ma
 ke all of this real, all of our imagination is getting real, you are like a magi cian!     i'm a stranger on my own internet                 Y e s, I'm Furious, bach eyes, blach, blach black eyes, furious, still furious.
+Je veux disparaîrtre , tu le sais bien.
  fsdgfdgfdsgfds      hgfdhgretrehfdhgfddgfh
                                                    gsdfewrewrwrewrewrwrewwrrwerw
 q ee